The Best Diet Before Embryo Transfer to Increase Fertility Chances

 Salt

 Although salt plays a crucial role in reproduction and embryo bone mineralization, it should be limited to the maternal diet.
 Having more than 6g of salt daily can cause high blood pressure and endanger the embryo's life.
 So, the mother should control her salt intake for months before embryo transfer.
-Pay attention that processed and fast foods have more salt than your body needs.
+Pay attention to the fact that processed and fast foods contain more salt than your body needs.
 Therefore, you should probably cut out these foods until after the pregnancy.

 Raw seafood